Jasonette/documentation/docs/advanced.md

     - You can share it with the community when you're done.
 If it's useful enough it may even be integrated into the main codebase.

   - **Integrating with Jasonette** means you already have existing code and are using Jasonette only partially.
 This means:
-    - You can start using Jasonette in your existing app instanly, without re-writing anything.
+    - You can start using Jasonette in your existing app instantly, without re-writing anything.
 Just a few lines of code necessary.
     - You will be able to take advantage of all of Jasonette's power whenever you use the Jasonette view.
     - The only drawback is you can't control your own non-Jasonette code with JSON (obviously)